 - Only Consider your Roots

 Try to stick to your roots, it will cover up any regrowth without messing up with the rest of your hair color.
-The Loreal Magic Root Rescue is super easy way to cover those greys.
+The Loreal Magic Root Rescue is a super-easy way to cover those greys.
 This way you refresh the hair color or cover those greys without messing up your hair color especially those with highlights or balayage.
 And it will slowly blend in with your hair color.

 - How to hide your Greys without Dyeing your Hair